-It is constructed and developed by Jaipur development authority.
+It is constructed and developed by the Jaipur development authority.
 The garden is the shape of a circle with the palace forming the borders.
 The palace architecture is exquisite, detailed and colourful.
-The walls inside are designed with colourful floral designs.
+The walls inside are designed with colorful floral designs.
 It also has a mini lake near the entrance.
 The best time to visit is in the day time when tourists can see in the light the majestic carvings done on the palace wall and get good photographs for souvenirs.
 The main wall of the entrance gate is coloured pink.
 There is a ‘food bazaar’ near the garden.
 You can try various street food delicacies.
-The food ranges from sweet to savoury.
+The food ranges from sweet to savory.

 Timings: 5 am to 10 pm

 Address: Jawahar Circle, Malviya Nagar, Jaipur, Rajasthan 302017

 What’s Special: You can observe a light and sound show here after sunset.

 How to reach: The best way to reach the garden is by taking a cab or auto-rickshaw directly to the gate or taking the local bus to the nearest station.